 Let’s face it, no one wants to look their age because that would be tantamount to admitting that time and gravity are real and that we all get O-L-D and eventually die.
-And then we’d have to acknowledge that the $4,217.23 we spent last year on anti-aging creams, serums, masks, injections, facial exercises, mudpacks, and trainers who yelled, “Don’t frown, damn it!” were a waste of time and money.
+And then we’d have to acknowledge that the $4,217.23 we spent last year on looking younger with anti-aging creams, serums, masks, injections, facial exercises, mudpacks, and trainers who yelled, “Don’t frown, damn it!” were a waste of time and money.

 Besides, if we women look older, how are we going to get powerful men to sexually harass us and construction workers to catcall us?
 Would Louis CK be interested in molesting himself in our presence if we have crows’ feet?
 Would Matt Lauer press his office door-locking button if he spotted a varicose vein?
 After all, if a woman isn’t in constant fear for her safety, is she actually a woman anymore?

 If you’re like me, your Facebook feed and e-mail box are probably overflowing with “practical” tips for adjusting your make-up, fashion, and eating habits so that you can pretend to be a woman much younger and less likely to punch someone in the throat for suggesting you wear a scarf made out of tiny Christmas lights to both cover up your turkey wattle and distract from your laugh lines.

 I say, forget all those tips, if you haven’t already.
 Really, I’m serious.
 I’ve already forgotten what this article was supposed to be about.
 I got up and fed the dogs, then clothes in the laundry, and put the finishing touches on my plan for smashing the patriarchy one wine glass at time, so where were we?